ovis96/react-week-time-range-picker/README.md

 ![image](https://user-images.githubusercontent.com/51862073/159894346-101b05b0-41e8-489e-a9f1-d5c2b476a38a.png)

-This component is a fork from https://github.com/lizhongzhen11/react-week-time-range-picker With various change such as:
+This component is a fork from https://github.com/lizhongzhen11/react-week-time-range-picker with various change such as:
 - Reworked completely in english rather than in chinese
 - Add customizable styles
 - Better architecture and code improvement